k9w/instructions/httpdApache.md

 < </VirtualHost>
 ```

+We are ready to serve the site with basic http.

-the config files and test the configuration.
+Test the configuration.

 ```
 $ httpd2 -t